TomCrypto/Codex/README.md

 3) Otherwise, determine the closest language using the weights with a linear support vector machine (SVM) classifier.

 Some preprocessing takes place on the input text prior to the algorithm above.
-In particular, free-form syntactic elements such as comments and string literals are *completely* removed and replaced with a single space; these are generally not particularly useful for classification, as many languages share identical comment and string literal syntax.
+In particular, free-form syntactic elements such as comments are removed and replaced with their delimiters, for instance everything enclosed in `/*` and `*/` is replaced with `/* */`; these can then be used later on to help identify the language.
+String literals are left alone as they often show up in normal text and are unreliable to remove at best.

 There is a special case where such constructs can lead to severe ambiguity between languages.
 An example is the Delphi curly brace comment construct, which represents a compound statement in the C family of languages.
 These are removed **only** if the matched text **doesn't** look like code according to steps (1) and (2) above.
 Fortunately most cases are not ambiguous, the only known ambiguous cases are given below: